-To ascertain the identity of an individual using this option, you have to use a combination of two of the following methods.
+To ascertain the identity of an individual who is not physically present, you have to use a combination of two of the following methods.
 In each of the two methods you use, the individual's information has to be consistent with what you have in your records.
 The information also has to be consistent from one method to the other.
 For example, if each of the methods you use has the name, address and date of birth information about the individual, all of it has to agree with what you have in your records.

 The methods below may not apply for all clients.
-For example, the methods would not be available to ascertain the identity of a client outside Canada on behalf of whom you are buying real property, but has no Canadian credit history, no access to a Canadian guarantor and no deposit account with a financial entity.
+For example, the methods would not be available to ascertain the identity of a client outside Canada who is conducting a real estate transaction with you, but has no Canadian credit history, no access to a Canadian guarantor and no deposit account with a financial entity.
 In this case, ascertaining the identity of the client using an identification document may necessitate the use of an agent or mandatary, as explained above.